fatfisz/grunt-react-renderize/README.md

 # grunt-react-renderize

-> Render React components into Grunt config.
+> Render React components into Grunt config or files.

 ## Getting Started
 This plugin requires Grunt.